 How do I make an appointment for a ceremony at City Hall?

-You will be making 2 appointment reservations: one for your marriage license and one for your ceremony.
+For an intimate weekday ceremony or elopement, you will be making 2 appointment reservations: one for your marriage license and one for your ceremony.
 The marriage license fee is $108 and the ceremony fee is $81 (as of 2/2017).

 Both appointments will be at San Francisco City Hall (1 Dr Carlton B Goodlett Place) at the County Clerk’s office (room 168, 1st floor).
 You may schedule your license appointment on a date prior to your ceremony (recommended) or schedule it for the same day.
 If you go the latter route, schedule your license at least an hour prior to your ceremony.

 Reservations for both an be made 90 days in advance online or in-person.
 If you are hoping for a specific day, I recommend reserving as soon as possible to secure the date.

 What you’ll need for your ceremony: photo IDs (non US citizens can use passports), marriage license and a witness (or two if you like).
 And yes, for those eloping, I’d be happy to sign as your witness!
 You can also bring rings to exchange during the ceremony.

 For those inviting guests, you can opt for a private ceremony and reserve a wing on the 4th floor or the Mayor’s Balcony for a fee of $1002.
 If you’re interested in customizing your ceremony at SF City Hall, you can have a friend or family member officiate.
 They’ll need to be appointed as a deputy marriage commissioner for a day.